hackclub/hackclub/workshops/shared_clipboard/README.md

 You: "You have ANOTHER function to send the clipboard to a writer??"

-At this point, you might be like "Oh my god so many functions it never ends" but in the end it's more readable, it's neater, it's easier to understand what each function is doing and it's easier to manage.
+At this point, you might be like "Oh my god so many functions it never ends" but in the end, it's more readable, it's neater, it's easier to understand what each function is doing and it's easier to manage.
 A few minutes of looking at the entire source code will convince you of this!

 ### Send the clipboard

-The reason we have a seperate function for sending the clipboard is so both the server and the client can send clipboards to each other and we don't have to use duplicate code.
+The reason we have a separate function for sending the clipboard is so both the server and the client can send clipboards to each other and we don't have to use duplicate code.

 ```go
 func sendClipboard(w *bufio.Writer, clipboard string) error {